Skip to content

 }

-Now content contains pure Markdown without frontmatter, and metadata is a structured JSON object.
-This format is easier to work with programmatically—no YAML parsing needed.
+content contains pure Markdown without frontmatter, and metadata is a structured JSON object.
+No YAML parsing needed.

-✨ Pro Tip: We recommend using metadata: true for most programmatic use cases.
-It's more reliable and easier than parsing YAML, which can be brittle if descriptions or titles contain special characters.
+Note: Use metadata: true for most programmatic use cases.
+It’s more reliable than parsing YAML, which can break if titles or descriptions contain special characters.

-For performance, the TABS API caches results for a short period.
-This is perfect for static content like blog posts.
-However, if you're scraping a breaking news site or a live feed, you'll want to bypass the cache.
+The Tabstack API caches results for a short period.
+For static content like blog posts, this is a performance win.
+For breaking news or live feeds, use nocache: true to bypass the cache.

 Note: Use nocache judiciously.
 Forcing a fresh fetch will result in slightly slower response times, as the API cannot serve the request from its cache.